bgamari/ghc-wiki-import/continuous-integration.md

 - Implement AppVeyor build config.
-- macOS CircleCI build: needs to add testing (there are some failures, but that may just be the state of macOS ATM)
+- macOS CircleCI build: there are some failures (which do not happen in Harbormaster)
 - Linux/i386 ought to be a small change on Linux/x86\_64, or is there more to it?

 ### Per-PR/Differential build on Linux/x86\_64